South Korea says discussing peace deal with North Korea ahead of summit

 Trump said he believed there was a lot of goodwill in the diplomatic push with North Korea, but added it was possible the summit - first proposed in March and which the president said could take place in late May or early June - may not happen.

-If the summit did not happen, the United States and its allies would maintain pressure on Pyongyang through sanctions, he said.
+If the summit did not happen, the United States and its allies would maintain pressure on North Korea through sanctions, he said.

-Nevertheless, Pompeo’s conversations in North Korea had fuelled Trump’s belief that productive negotiations were possible with North Korea over its nuclear and ballistic missile programmes, but far from guaranteed, according to a US senior official briefed on the trip.
+Nevertheless, Pompeo’s conversations in North Korea had fuelled Trump’s belief that productive negotiations were possible, according to a US senior official briefed on the trip.

-The visit, a second US official said, was arranged by South Korean intelligence chief Suh Hoon with his North Korean counterpart, Kim Yong Chol, and was intended to assess whether Kim was prepared to hold serious talks.

 Choose an EWN Twitter accountFollow @ewnreporter